Locating Rydberg Decay Error in SWAP-Leakage Reduction Circuit Protocol: Theoretical Analysis

-The second condition comes from \textit{leakage}\&\textit{leakage} instance in neutral atoms two-qubit gate.
-See Fig.\ref{fig2}, if \textit{leakage}\&\textit{leakage} instance happens in the first CNOT gate, ancilla leakage becomes data leakage on the qubit that exchanges with the ancilla in the next round (data 1 in Fig.\ref{fig2}) and data leakage propagates to 50\% X error to ancilla qubit that exchanges with it, namely a 50\% X error on that data qubit (data 2 in Fig.\ref{fig2}) in the next round.
-These two data qubits, lie in the same logical X operator so this error degrades the distance.
-This discussion also applies to longitudinal logical Z operator when consider logical Z error.
-So this serves as a \textit{critical fault} that does harm to performance of error correction \cite{brown2020critical} \footnote{You can check such \textit{critical fault} can not be eliminated by changing the gate sequence easily}.\\
+We provide a detailed analysis of the error propagation in Appendix \ref{appendix2}.
+Based on that, we identify that the \textit{correlated leakage} in the first CNOT gate of Z syndrome measurement degrades the error distance for a vertical logical X operator.
+As illustrated in Fig. \ref{fig2}, if a \textit{correlated leakage} occurs in the first CNOT gate, the ancilla leakage becomes a data leakage in the next round, on the qubit that exchanges with the ancilla (data 1 in Fig.\ref{fig2}) and the data leakage propagates to 50\% X error to the ancilla qubit that exchanges with it, namely a 50\% X error on that data qubit (data 2 in Fig.\ref{fig2}) in the next round.
+These two data qubit errors lie in the same logical X operator, so the correlated leakage degrades the distance.
+This discussion also applies to the vertical logical Z operator when considering logical Z error.
+So this serves as a \textit{critical fault} that threatens the sub-threshold scaling of error correction \cite{brown2020critical}.

-\section{Error distance, located error and re-weighting}
+\subsection{Error distance, located error and re-weighting}